 The most common materials of construction for fabricated simplex strainers are carbon steel ASTM SA 516 GR.70 or 316L SS, however practically any alloy available in plate form can be converted into a simplex strainer.

-Each strainer list includes a link to its' respective outline drawing, the part number and discounted price.
+Each strainer list includes a link to its' respective outline drawing and part number.
 We also include an embedded calculator to assist you with selecting the proper size simplex strainer because it s not necessarily as simple as matching the strainer inlet to your existing pipeline size!
 We are pleased to assist you with proper selection of a simplex strainer, the best way for us to assist you is for you to fill-out our application-based inquiry form and we'll usually reply within 24 hours.